What is the difference between STEAM academies and traditional classrooms?

 Do I need to apply if my student wants to attend traditional classes at Coleman or Permenter?

 No, students who do not wish to be part of the academies can attend the schools within their primary residence attendance zone without submitting an application.
 However, standard enrollment procedures should be followed.Where do I find the access code I need to apply?You do not need an access code to submit an application.
 This message is received if you attempt to submit the application as a returning student.
 NEW STUDENT should be selected when submitting the application.Where do I find the Recommendation Form teachers need to submit?The Recommendation Form can be found in the Required Documentation section at the end of the application.
-You will need to click the link that says "click here" to download the form.What if I have more questions?
+Click the link that says "click here" to download the form.What if I have more questions?